Learning Feynman integrals from differential equations with neural networks: Examples

 \section{Examples}

 In this section, we present a number of applications of our method.
 We warm up by resuming the one-loop massless box integral family introduced in \cref{sec:DE-Box}.
 We then move on to two-loop order with three families of increasing complexity.
 We train the \acp{NN} to approximate the \acp{MI} up to order $\eps^2$ at one loop, and $\eps^0$ at two loops.
 This is what is typically required for computing double virtual corrections.
+We derive the analytic expression of the \acp{DE} using \texttt{LiteRed}~\cite{Lee:2012cn} and \texttt{FiniteFlow}~\cite{Peraro:2019svx}, as outlined in \cref{sec:DE-Box}.
+The computation takes a few minutes on a laptop even for the most complicated case, and is thus not a bottleneck for our approach.
 We spell out the propagators in \cref{app:families}, and provide the definitions of the \acp{MI} and the \acp{DE} they satisfy in the repository~\cite{repo,zenodo}.
 All example datasets and trained models are available from \incite{models}.

 For each example, we show representative learning curves for the training of the replicas of the real parts --- being the more difficult component --- in the ensemble.
 Recall that since the training dataset is dynamically generated, the loss function is used for both the training and validation metrics.
 The loss function is plotted by its mean value per epoch, with bands included to show the maximum and minimum value per epoch.
 The replica training runs are sorted by the final loss value and, except for \cref{sec:topbox}, three runs are shown: the run with the lowest value, denoted ``Best''; the run with the closest to mean value, named ``Middle''; and the run with the highest value, as ``Worst''.
 We also include the average training time for a single \ac{NN} as measured on a laptop.\footnote{All training timing tests were performed on an Nvidia GeForce RTX 3050 Ti Laptop GPU ($4\,\text{GB}$ RAM) using \texttt{PyTorch} with the \texttt{CUDA} backend.}